Darkas/factorio-tas-playback/README.md

 * `{"entity-interaction", {<X>,<Y>}}`: This is just a pointer to an entity that can be used as a target for other commands, for example "auto-move-to-command"
 * `{"pickup", oneshot}`: Pick up items from floor.
 If `oneshot` is set, this will be active only once, otherwise it stays active until it is deactivated.
 * `{"recipe", {<X>,<Y>}, <recipe>}`
+* `{"stop-command", "<name>"}`: Remove the named command from the working set.
+Name can be of the form "name" or "group_name.name", if no group name is specified it refers only to the current group.
+* `{"pickup", oneshot=<bool>}`: Pick up items from ground.
+If `oneshot` is not set, we pick up until this command is stopped.

 To be implemented: